Fresh healthy 15 Bean Salad is a tantalizing addition to your next backyard dinner or picnic.

 - While the beans are cooling, whisk olive oil, both vinegars, honey, mustard, cumin, 1 teaspoon salt, and 1/2 teaspoon ground black pepper together in a small bowl.
 Set aside.

-- Then pour all the chopped vegetables and herbs on top of the beans.
+Pour all the chopped vegetables and herbs on top of the beans.
 Drizzle with the vinaigrette and toss well to coat.
 Taste, then salt and pepper as needed.
 Cover and refrigerate until ready to serve.

 NOTES: It's wise to start the beans the day before cooking.
 Beans are best if they have time to soak properly.
 Follow the instructions on the bean bag for soaking and cooking.